 In Mitte’s Tor Strasse is the Soho House, housed in a building which was once a department store, followed by the headquarters of the Reich Youth, and then the Communist Party’s Central Committee.
 On the ground floor there is a fabulous shop called The Store, a gallery, café, and shop rolled into one and it has a great assortment of labels like The Row, Ann Demeulemeester and J.W.
 Anderson.

 For dinner head to Grill Royal on the Spree for people watching.
-With lots of fashion, TV and creative types, and Russians with too much filler, it’s practically an institution (in the worst sense of the word).
+The food is totally overrated—as is the service— and they make you cut your own salad (so don’t even bother ordering one), and there’s lots of fashion, film and creative types grinding their jaws with pupils dilated before the first drink, and Russians with too much filler.
+But, it’s practically an institution (in the worst sense of the word) and the expats in Berlin can’t stop going on about it.
+God knows why.
+The fries are alright though.
+Just go and tick it off your list, and then never go back again.
+Ditto for its sister restaurant, the more fine dining Le Petit Royal.
 For a truly memorable and amazing degustation menu book Tim Raue.
 The food is amazing, but bookings have to be made well in advance.
 Dottir is a new favourite.
 Owned by Danish artist (and Berlin local) Olafur Eliasson’s sister, Victoria Eliasdóttir, the restaurant serves up some fantastic contemporary Nordic fare.

 For an indulgent vegetarian meal, I head to Richard.
 They have a carnivore menu too, but the vego menu is so fantastic it would be a shame not to try it, and the restaurant decor is beautiful with art hanging from every wall (including a painting of people fucking; where Paris is the city of romance, Berlin is the city of sex and kink).
 Berlin’s culinary scene is finally stepping up.
 Thank God!
 There was only so much mash potato side a vegetarian could handle.